Hoja Santa main

 The name Hoja Santa translates to “sacred leaf.”
 The leaves of the hoja santa plant are heart-shaped with a thick velvety texture.
 These leaves can grow up to a foot and sometimes more.
 I find them to be truly beautiful.
 Though hoja santa is found throughout Mexico, it is mostly used in the south.

-Mexican cooks use hoja santa judiciously not only because of it’s strong, unique, unexpected taste, but also because too much of it is not good for you, just like epazote.
+Mexican cooks use hoja santa judiciously not only because of its strong, unique, unexpected taste, but also because too much of it is not good for you, just like epazote.

 Hoja Santa 1